mailsac/mailsac-examples/services/custom_domains/custom_domains.rst

 The following sections will show how to:

 - Add a custom domain to Mailsac
-- Verify a custom domain using a TXT record
+- Verify ownership of a custom domain using a TXT record
 - Configure a custom domain to receive mail by adding an MX record
 - Configure a custom domain to send mail by adding DKIM and SPF records